chef/chef-web-docs/includes_delivery/includes_delivery_ssh_keys_add_to_delivery.rst

    Click **Save & Close**.

 #.
-Setup |chef delivery| for that user.
+Setup |delivery| for that user.
 Run the following:

    .. code-block:: bash